Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Related Work

 \subsection{Under-utilization in Production Systems}

-We use NERSC's Cori system as an exemplar production \ac{HPC} system, while recognizing workload requirements on other systems may differ.
-In NERSC's Cori, before Perlmutter came online and thus Cori was runnign the full NERSC workload, three quarters of the time Haswell nodes use less than 17.4\% of memory capacity (50.1\% for KNL nodes) and less than 0.46 GB/s of memory bandwidth~\cite{TACO_disaggregation}.
-These observations are similar to observations collected on LANL clusters~\cite{Memory_disaggregation} and Alibaba machines that execute batch jobs.
-Likewise, half of the time Cori nodes use no more than half of their compute cores and three quarters of the time 1.25\% of available \ac{NIC} bandwidth.
-Similarly, in Lawrence Livermore National Laboratory (LANL) clusters, approximately 75\% of the time, no more than 20\% of memory capacity is used~\cite{Memory_disaggregation}.
-Alibaba's published data~\cite{Alibaba} show that memory is underutilized similarly to Cori for machines that execute batch jobs.
-Data from Google systems shows that memory and disk capacity of tasks is spread over three orders of magnitude and typically underutilized~\cite{Disaggregation_hotnets}.
-Azure reports 25\% of memory under-utilization~\cite{Azure_disaggregation}.
-Datacenters have also reported 28\% to 55\% \ac{CPU} idle in the case of Google trace data~\cite{CPU_cloud_utilization} and 20\% to 50\% most of the time in Alibaba~\cite{Alibaba}.
-Early studies also suggest \ac{GPU} under-utilization~\cite{GPU_sharing_HPC2,GPU_profiling_2019,GPU_sharing_HPC}.
+We use NERSC's Cori as an exemplar production \ac{HPC} system due to its diverse and open-science workload, while recognizing workload requirements on other systems may differ.
+In NERSC's Cori, at a time before Perlmutter became available and thus Cori was serving the full NERSC workload, three quarters of the time, Haswell nodes use less than 17.4\% of memory capacity (50.1\% for KNL nodes) and less than 0.46 GB/s of memory bandwidth~\cite{TACO_disaggregation}.
+These observations are similar to observations made on LANL clusters~\cite{Memory_disaggregation} and Alibaba machines that execute batch jobs.
+Likewise, half of the time, Cori nodes use no more than half of their compute cores and three quarters of the time 1.25\% of available \ac{NIC} bandwidth.
+Similarly, in Lawrence Livermore National Laboratory clusters, approximately 75\% of the time, no more than 20\% of memory capacity is used~\cite{Memory_disaggregation}.
+Alibaba's published data~\cite{Alibaba} show that memory is underutilized similar to Cori, for machines that execute batch jobs.
+Data from Google systems shows that task memory and disk capacity is spread over three orders of magnitude and typically underutilized~\cite{Disaggregation_hotnets}.
+Azure reports approximately 25\% of memory under-utilization~\cite{Azure_disaggregation,Disaggregation_pond}.
+Datacenters have also reported 28\% to 55\% \ac{CPU} idle in the case of Google trace data~\cite{CPU_cloud_utilization} and 20\%--50\% usually in Alibaba~\cite{Alibaba}.
+Early studies also suggest \ac{GPU} under-utilization~\cite{GPU_sharing_HPC2, GPU_profiling_2019, GPU_sharing_HPC}.